Maxvgrad/perceiver-rnn/blogpost.md

 ```

 #### Perceiver
 We adapted the Perceiver model, introduced in the article: Perceiver: General Perception with Iterative Attention (https://arxiv.org/abs/2103.03206).
+We based our model code on Perceiver implementation by Phil Wang, which can be found here: https://github.com/lucidrains/perceiver-pytorch.

-We used a single layer of the model as and RNN cell for our time-series task.
-At each timestep, the image from the frontal camera is passed to a CNN to extract on the vehicle is passed features and reduce dimensionality.
+In our adaptation, we used a single layer of the model as and RNN cell for our time-series task.
+At each timestep, the image from the frontal camera of the vehicle is passed to a CNN to extract is passed features and reduce dimensionality.
 The resultant feature map is passed to the Perceiver along with the latent array from ${t-1}$ timestep.
 We use the latent array from the $t$ timestep to predict the steering angle by passing it to an MLP layer.
 The latent array is then passed to the next timestep.
 The model architecutre can be seen here:

-The CNN layer consists of 2 convolutions with ReLu activation, followed by a max pool layer
+The CNN consists of 2 convolutions with ReLu activation, followed by a max pool layer.
+The MLP has two linear layers with ReLU activation and the final layer predicting the steering angle.
+For the Perceiver we used the following parameters:
+ - num_freq_bands = 6
+ - max_freq = 10
+ - depth = 1
+ - num_latents = 256
+ - latent_dim = 512/64
+ - cross_heads = 1
+ - latent_heads = 4
+ - cross_dim_head = 64
+ - latent_dim_head = 64
+ - num_classes = 1
+ - attn_dropout = 0/0.4
+ - ff_dropout = 0/0.4
+ - fourier_encode_data = True
+ - self_per_cross_attn = 2  (number of self attention blocks)

 ### Data Loader
 (GORDEI & FILLIP)
 ## Results